bs3102798/lernantino-update/README.md

 ## Features

-Yu are able to hovor over Home, About, Contact Me, and Resume with a circle behind it showing that you are about to click on it. this include the Contact Me area as well.
-Also when you hover over the main pictures you'll see the words get darker.
+You are able to hovor over Home, About, Contact Me, and Resume with a circle behind it showing that you are about to click on it.
+This includes the Contact Me area as well.
+Also when you hover over the main pictures you'll see the words get darker when it the main photo and words get lighter when you hover the the green boxes.